Frostday/Agent4Molecule/mcp_agent/user_prompts.md

 - all_cst <= 1.5
 - CMS per atom >= 3.0 -->

+1. Design a heme-binding protein for the heme "HBA" ("/ocean/projects/cis240137p/dgarg2/github/Agent4Molecule/mcp_agent/inputs/HBA.pdb") starting with the interactions shown in the pdb (/ocean/projects/cis240137p/dgarg2/github/Agent4Molecule/mcp_agent/inputs/7o2g_HBA.pdb).
+Preserve the interaction between ligand atoms "FE1 N4 C19" (HBA) and protein atoms "SH1"/"A15" (CYS).
+Output structures that have a pLDDT score greater than 80 and RMSD less than 5.0 angstroms.

 ### Gromacs prompt

 Run an MD simulation system for 1pga_protein.pdb in the md_workspace.
 Use the default values for model, API key, API URL, mode, model and workspace.

 ### Docking